RetroDECK/ES-DE/INSTALL.md

 Following this, optionally copy any existing gamelist.xml files, game media files etc. to the removable media.
 For example:

 ```
-F:\EmulationStation-DE\.emulationstation\collections\
+F:\ES-DE\ES-DE\collections\
-F:\EmulationStation-DE\.emulationstation\downloaded_media\
+F:\ES-DE\ES-DE\downloaded_media\
-F:\EmulationStation-DE\.emulationstation\gamelists\
+F:\ES-DE\ES-DE\gamelists\
 ```

-You could alternatively copy over your entire .emulationstation directory, but in this case make sure that you have no settings in es_settings.xml that point to a specific location on your local filesystem, such as the game ROMs or game media directories.
+You could alternatively copy over your entire ES-DE application data directory, but in this case make sure that you have no settings in es_settings.xml that point to a specific location on your local filesystem, such as the game ROMs or game media directories.

 You now have a fully functional portable retrogaming installation!